Paul J. Napoli

 A Life Dedicated To Helping Others

 It was while Paul Napoli was seeking his legal degree at St. John’s University that he met his future wife, Marie.
-Alongside her husband, Mrs. Napoli has over 20 years’ experience in handling personal injury, medical malpractice, and mass tort matters involving complex litigation skills, and her proven track record of success led to her becoming one of the very few female partners in a mass tort litigation firm.
+Alongside her husband, Mrs. Napoli has over 20 years of experience in handling personal injury, medical malpractice, and mass tort litigation involving complex litigation skills, and her proven track record of success led to her becoming one of the very few female partners in a mass tort litigation firm.

 - Bar Admissions

 - United States District Court, Eastern District of New York

 - United States District Court, Southern District of New York

 - United States District Court, Northern District of New York

 - United States District Court, Western District of New York

 - United States District Court, Eastern District of Michigan